-A healthy mouth is not just about clean teeth our gum health has a massive impact on our overall oral hygiene (it can also have an affect on your general health too!
+A healthy mouth is not just about clean teeth!
+Our gum health has a massive impact on our overall oral hygiene (it can also have an affect on your general health too!
 Links between General Health & Dental Health).
-A poor daily dental hygiene routine can lead to gum disease, resulting in – painful, bleeding gums, bad breath and tooth loss!
+A poor daily dental hygiene routine can lead to gum disease, resulting in – painful, bleeding gums, bad breath and even tooth loss!
 Prevention of all of this is our dental hygienists’ top priority.
 Gum disease is the biggest cause of tooth loss in adults but it can be treated and stopped in its tracks, if it is caught in time!

-An early sign is spitting blood after brushing or flossing.
+An early sign of gum disease is spitting blood after brushing or flossing.
 We recommend that you brush and floss at least twice a day and have regular check-ups with both, your dentist and dental hygienist.
-The hygienist will scale and polish your teeth, removing any built-up plaque that you’ve repeatedly left behind.
+The hygienist will scale and polish your teeth, removing any built-up plaque that has been left behind.
 This is definitely something you can’t do at home.

 But, I floss and brush regularly so everything should be fine?

-Even if you have an excellent oral hygiene regime and you’re fanatical about it, you do still need to see a hygienist!
-Everyone has hard to reach place in their mouth, our hygienists use specialist tools that reach the areas of the mouth that you can’t, to give you a much better clean.
-Though, you may be put on a much longer recall if you’re ace at keeping your teeth clean.
+Even if you have an excellent oral hygiene regime and you’re fanatical about it, you still need to see a hygienist!
+Everyone has hard to reach areas in their mouth, our hygienists use specialist tools that reach these areas, to give you a much better clean.
+You are likely to be put on a much longer recall if you’re ace at keeping your teeth clean.

 2. Bad Breath

-Having bad breath can have a huge affect on your self confidence, and often if you are suffering from halitosis – you’re the last to know about it, but a dental hygienist will be honest with you.
+Having bad breath can have a huge affect on your self confidence, and often if you are suffering from halitosis – you’re the last one to know about it.
+A dental hygienist will be honest with you.
 Halitosis is typically caused by bacteria that hides under the gum line.
-Routine visits to the dental hygienist to remove the bacteria that’s causing it will help and they will also give you the tools and the know-how to keep treat it at home.
+Having routine dental hygiene appointments to remove the bacteria that’s causing it will help and they will also give you the tools and the know-how to treat it at home.